darellanodev/portfolio-zola/content/projects/taskeatermanager/index.md

 +++
 title = "Task Eater Manager"
-description = "A simple to-do app to learn more about Typescript, Jest, TDD, patterns..." weight = 30
+description = "A clicker style game based on a to-do task management.
+To learn more about Typescript, Jest, TDD, patterns..." weight = 30

 [extra]
 local_image = "projects/taskeatermanager/logo.png"
 +++

-**Task Eater Manager** is a simple to-do list app for web browser, to learn more about Typescript, Jest, TDD, patterns, ...
+**Task Eater Manager** is a clicker style game based on a to-do list management for web browser, to learn more about Typescript, Jest, TDD, patterns, ...

 ![Task Eater Manager screenshot 1](./screenshot1.jpg)